ByteVirtuoso/ByteVirtuoso/README.md

 ## Hi I'm Stanislav. 👋

 #### I am a highly qualified Voice (VoIP) Engineer with 20+ years of experience in the industry
-#### currently learning Java SE and seeking for opportunities to become a developer
+#### Currently learning Java SE and seeking for opportunities to become a developer

 ---